 Types of Biological Filter Media: Top 6

-Here are the top six best options for biological media if you are having trouble narrowing down on your own.
+Here are the top six best biological media options if you are having trouble narrowing it down on your own.
 You can cross-reference the options below and choose the best for your aquarium.